 The idea of undertaking an "I AM" series of carvings came to me some years ago, when I was studying and teaching the Gospel of John to a group of bible students.
 It's an idea that took some time to find an space in my carving scedule.
 The name for that space is "retirement".

 It is startling to realize, while examining the witness of St. John that the Jesus makes seven extraordinary claims to divinity in seven "I AM" statements.
-The "I AM" which begins each of these seven statements is explained in a Wikipedia article, above.
+The "I AM" which begins each of these seven statements is explained in an article, above.

 The idea is this: Jesus used the same term to descibe Himself - the self-existent one - as did Yahweh when He identified himself to Moses at the burning bush.
 In so doing Jesus was claiming that He shared the identity of Yahweh, that He and the "Father" were one.

 At the same time, Jesus attached His identity as the great "I AM" to seven different descriptors.
 He claimed that He was:

 • the LIGHT OF THE WORLD

 • the WAY, the TRUTH and the LIFE

 • the VINE